Pakistani stocks end higher; rupee strengthens; o/n rates fall

 * Dow up 0.05 pct, S&P 500 down 0.14 pct, Nasdaq down 0.08 pct (Updates to mid-afternoon, changes byline)

-Overnight rates in the money market fell to 7.50 percent from Tuesday's close of 10.00 percent.
+Overnight rates in the money market fell to 8.25 percent from Monday's close of 8.50 percent.
 (Compiled by the Karachi newsroom)

 * Dow up 0.05 pct, S&P 500 down 0.14 pct, Nasdaq down 0.08 pct (Updates to mid-afternoon, changes byline)